 Two to three months are believed by some developers to be the optimal length of a soft launch.
 But in reality, it can be both shorter or longer.
 All will depend on your niche, the location of your soft launch, and the performance of your app.

-Soft opening vs grand opening: Conclusion
+Soft Launch vs Hard Launch: Conclusion

 Both the soft and hard launch models have their pros and cons.
 But today, more and more companies are soft-launching their new products, hinting that in most cases it’s the better strategy.
 With a soft launch, you can polish your app as close to perfection as possible before the hard launch and make sure you’ve got what it takes to achieve success with your target audience.